broofa/pek/src/README_js.md

 off();
 ```
-## Pek Paths

-Paths in Pek take two forms.
-Both forms provide the keys needed to navigate to
-a particular point in the model.
-In the string form, these keys are delimited
-with a ".".
-The array form is simply the result of calling `split('.')` on the string form.

-Path patterns passed to `\Pek.on()` may contain a `*` wildcard for any key, in
-which case the pattern will match paths with any key at that level.
-You may
-also pass a model object, in which case Pek will use the current path at which that object resides.

-Note: At this time, path keys may not contain a "." character.

 ## A Word About Pek Models

-As alluded to in the Overview, Pek works by wrapping the model you pass into
+As alluded to in the Overview, Pek works by taking the model object you pass
-the constructor in ES6 Proxy objects.
-What this means is that *you are reading and writing state in that model structure*.
+into the constructor and wrapping it in ES6 Proxy objects.
+These proxies are how
+Pek intercepts changes to your model. *It's important to note that Pek continues to write to, and
+read from, this model object*.

 For example, if we look at our original model, `APP_DATA`, we'll see that it's been getting modified:

 ```javascript --context
 console.log(APP_DATA.appName);
 console.log(APP_DATA.users);
 console.log(APP_DATA.lists[1].items[1].name);
 ```

-Note that Pek expects to "own" the model you give it.
-Once you've created a Pek model you're free to pass around references to the model and any objects inside of it - Pek will happily emit events as you make changes.
-However if you maintain a reference to the original model (outside of Pek) and operate on that, there are some cases where events will not be emitted.
+In practical terms, it's best to treat the model structure you provide as being "owned" by Pek.
+Once you've created a Pek model you're free to pass around references to the model and any objects inside of it - Pek will happily emit events as changes get made.
+However, if you maintain a reference to the original model (outside of Pek) and operate on that, there are some cases where events will not be emitted.